- Teaching & Learning Online

 Use these guides to plan and deliver a variety of summative and formative online assessments that are appropriate for the hybrid delivery of your subject.

-This guide explains how to plan and deliver an online open book exam.
+This guide explains how to plan and deliver an online open book assessment (Online Time Limited Assessments).
 It compares and links to the different technologies: Top Hat, Turnitin, Gradescope and Minerva.

 This guide explains how to plan, deliver and provide feedback for assessed online coursework.
 It includes a comparison of the different technological options available for preparing, submitting, marking and giving feedback.